⚠️ Career Guide

 Direct Translation

-Combat engineers and construction specialists are highly valued for infrastructure assessment, damage survey teams, and post-disaster recovery operations.
+Combat engineers and construction specialists are highly valued for infrastructure assessment, damage survey teams, and post-disaster recovery operations at FEMA and the Army Corps of Engineers.

 1-2 Certs Needed